 Strong e-mail communication is key during times of crisis.
 However, it's important to resist sending out the same message to everyone, especially if it only applies to a segment of your audience.
 For example, keep event cancellation e-mails focused on those that are registered for that particular event.

-Most modern e-mail platforms also include automations, which will allow you to automatically send important information, such as building hours or closures, to any new patron, even if they just signed-up to your list.
+Most modern e-mail platforms also include ways to automatically send important information to select patrons, such as building hours or closures, even if they just signed up for your list.

 All of these technologies allow nonprofit organizations to quickly adjust to fluid situations with minimal effort and expense.
-More importantly, they allow nonprofits to maintain strong relationships with members and donors, albeit sometimes in new ways, and can help nonprofit leaders pivot their programs and missions in times of change and uncertainty.
+More importantly, they allow nonprofits to maintain strong relationships with members and donors, albeit sometimes in new ways.